piesrtasty/SecureJS/README.md

+# SecureJS

-Suppose you wanted to extend the JavaScript Object such that getting and setting data in the object is only possible when providing a predetermined access key.
+An extension of the JavaScript Object such that getting and setting data in the object is only possible when providing a predetermined access key.

-The key is first used to instantiate the SecureObject and subsequently used when storing and retrieving data from the SecureObject.
+This key is first used to instantiate the SecureObject and subsequently used when storing and retrieving data from the SecureObject.

-Provide the implementation for a JavaScript function that satisfies the following ...
+### SecureJS attempts to satisfy the following requirements

 1. An object constructor with one parameter that defines the access key should be used to instantiate the SecureObject.